presentation

 The study of complex systems is the multidisciplinary paradigm in 21st century science.
 A complex system is one in which not only is the whole more than the sum of its parts, but the whole is something qualitatively different from the sum of its parts.

 The orientation of this doctoral program is global in the methodology used.
-The contents are focused on specific complex systems, but using methods that are normally common to the rest, so that graduates have the ability to tackle more general problems.
-The doctoral program in Complex Systems is mainly aimed at physicists or mathematicians, although it is open to other graduates with training of excellence, who will contribute to the more multidisciplinary aspects.
-This programme promotes the internationalization of the programs of study and the mobility of students and academic staff, through the implementation of the international doctorate contemplated in RD99/2011.
+In the contents, it focuses on certain complex systems, but using methods normally common to the rest, so that graduates have the ability to address more general problems.
+The doctoral program in Complex Systems is mainly addressed to physicists or mathematicians, being open to other graduates with excellent training , who will contribute in the more multidisciplinary aspects.
+The present program promotes the internationalization of the programs of study and the mobility students and faculty, through the implementation of the international doctorate contemplated in the RD99/2011.

-The Official Programme of doctorate in Complex Systems is part of the School of doctorate that the University of Navarra has implemented, in the framework established by the RD 99/2011, as a planning, coordination and monitoring body of the doctorate programmes, and the manager of its development and organisation is the School of Sciences.
+The Official doctorate Program doctorate Complex Systems is part of the doctorate School established doctorate the University of Navarra under the framework in Royal Decree 99/2011 as the body responsible for planning, coordinating, and monitoring doctorate programs; the School of Science manager its development organization.

 It is a programme adapted to the European Higher Education Area Education that meets the requirements set out in Royal Decree 1393/2007, of 29 October, which establishes the organisation of official university education.
 It was evaluated by the National Agency of Quality assessment (National Agency for Assessment of Quality and Accreditation), verified by the committee of Universities (28 December 2012).
 It has official status and is registered at Registry of Universities Centers and Qualifications (BOE of 22 April 2013).